ttm/mass/notes.md

             - If voice precedence leaves it without possible moves, the note is just repeated.

+* Make pieces with Daime Hymns.
+  - Portuguese and Toki Pona (and english translation)
+  - Cruzeirinho:
+    * 06 mamaezinha
+    * 11 flecha ligeira
+  - o ebó audiovisual: sequência de hinos.
+  - um ebó, ebós: hinos intercalados com outras peças, ou sequencias
+  - Puxar rezas em Toki Pona: ler/ouvir o hinário cantando.
+  Versão do video com e sem escritos com o híno.
+* Make Figgus (Finite groups in granular and unit synthesis)
+  - Send to Ircam to the brazilian professor from near Jundiaí.
+  - Implement it all!
+But no gui in emphasys.
+  - It will be the core system that runs over the music python package that is based on MASS.
+  - Write by heart without consulting software engineering, math, music, and other literature.
+  - See some MOOCs, specially soft eng
+  - Write about the advantages and losses of programming it without prior preparation.
+  See if I am able to sustain an antithesis of the common place idea that planning beforehand is better.
+Reasons why it is not:
+    * If you do something significant beforehand, it is more likely that you do somethings in a new or relevant way to given literature in the sense that you are not already formatted before thinking seriously on the subject.
+    * You are most probably be able to enhance your work greatly after skimming through the literature.
+    * Prof. Dr. L. da F. Costa sometimes mentions that he finds it a good habit to first find something of interest, then start digging with the tools at hand for something relevant.
+    After things are reasonably interesting, and the discourse and a document is +- stable,
+    then start digging literature (including videos and software).
+    * Of course, there is some consideration of the literature on the whole process.
+And there is also background knowledge.
+    E.g.: for this document on making the definitive Figgus, I wrote a preliminary version of it ~10 years ago, am finishing a article on the MASS (music and audio in PCM sample sequences),
+    all implemented in Python which yields the Music package which yields the FIGGUS system.
+* Consider psychophysic tests and make audiovisualizations with them.
+*
+* Make music with the networks.
+  - Revive the bot to scrappe FB.
+  - Make music for Cristina, Chu, Antonio, etc etc
+* Musify the Pedro Epistle.
+  - Portuguese and Toki Pona (and english translation)
 * Make a piece using RGB in (100,010,001,110,011,101,000,111) as the sequence/scale with which to follow the pitches or whatever parameter of the music or the voices.